huguintoch/SemanticVersioning-CFG/README.md

-# CFG Arithmetic Expression Analyzer
+# CFG Semantic Versioning 2.0.0 Analyzer

-This is a simple contect-free grammar (CFG) project, that implements the CYK to verify arithmetic expressions.
+This is a simple context-free grammar (CFG) project, that implements the CYK to verify semantic versioning 2.0.0 expressions.
-Grammar is defined inside in arithmeticCFG.txt.
+Grammar is defined inside in semverCFG.txt.
 It can be replaced by any other, but it must be in Chomsky's Normal Form (CNF).
-For current implementation, supported operators are: N (where N is any natural number), + , - , * , / , ( , )
+Official documentation for semantic versioning can be found here: https://semver.org/

 ## Installation (prerequisite)